survex: an R package for explaining machine learning survival models: Implementation and functionalities

 \subsection{Visualizations}

 Within \textbf{survex}, various visualizations accompany its explanations.
 Plots are prepared using the \textbf{ggplot2} package \citep{ggplot2} through the implemented \texttt{plot()} function called on the object returned by the explanation.
-A dedicated plot accompanies each type of explanation.
 Extensive user customization is enabled by adjustable parameters within the plotting functions, augmented with advanced functions available in \textbf{ggplot2}.
-Plots can be created for multiple \texttt{explainer} objects at once, allowing the user to compare and differentiate the explanations for different models and observations at a glance.
+Plots can be created for multiple \texttt{explainer} objects at once, allowing the user to compare and differentiate the explanations for different models and observations.